- Housing and Human Services

 - Perform light maintenance around the foodbank (wiping down shelves, recycling cardboard boxes, etc.)

-General Information for Volunteers in the Foodbank and Soup Kitchen:
+General Information for Volunteers in the Foodbank and the Community Table:

-- Volunteers are requested to commit to volunteering for at least 12 months, typically for 1 or 2 shifts per month in the Foodbank or for 2 to 4 shifts per month in the soup kitchen.
-Please check with Chris Bard (301-600-3972) to see if volunteers are needed at this time.
+- Volunteers are requested to commit to volunteering for at least 12 months, typically for 1 or 2 shifts per month in the Foodbank or for 2 to 4 shifts per month in the Community Table.

-- Client information, such as the names of people using the Foodbank or Soup Kitchen, is protected by law and must remain confidential
+- Client information, such as the names of people using the Foodbank or the Community Table, is protected by law and must remain confidential